From the WABI-TV5 & CW Forecast Center:

 From the TV 5 Forecast Center:

-High pressure will slide into the region today giving us a sunny and cold start to the work week.
+High pressure will build into the state today giving us a decent end to the work week.

 A ridge of high pressure will build eastward and control the conditions across Maine today and Saturday.

 The upper level disturbance that brought us light snow and snow showers this morning will continue to move east of the region this afternoon.

 An upper level disturbance will cross the state this morning, bringing a period of light snow and snow showers to Maine this morning.